ledvinam/ToPrinterWrapper/ToPrinterWrapper/README.md

 - Much faster read/write speeds for temp files
 - No SSD wear from temp file operations
 - RAM disk contents are cleared on reboot

+## Automating RAM Disk Mounting at Startup (Windows)

+To ensure the RAM disk is always available (e.g., after reboot), you can automate mounting using the provided scripts and Windows Task Scheduler:

+1. **Scripts Provided:**
+   - `cmd/mount-ramdisk.cmd` — Mounts the RAM disk (R:) using OSFMount.
+   - `cmd/unmount-ramdisk.cmd` — Unmounts the RAM disk (R:).
+   - `cmd/install-mount-ramdisk-task.cmd` — Installs a Task Scheduler task to run `mount-ramdisk.cmd` at startup with admin rights.
+   - `cmd/uninstall-mount-ramdisk-task.cmd` — Removes the scheduled task.

+2. **How to Install the Startup Task:**
+   - Open a terminal as Administrator.
+   - Run:
+     ```powershell
+     cd <path-to-ToPrinterWrapper\cmd>
+     .\install-mount-ramdisk-task.cmd
+     ```
+   - This will create a Task Scheduler entry named `MountRAMDisk` that runs at system startup with highest privileges.

+3. **How to Uninstall the Startup Task:**
+   - Open a terminal as Administrator.
+   - Run:
+     ```powershell
+     cd <path-to-ToPrinterWrapper\cmd>
+     .\uninstall-mount-ramdisk-task.cmd
+     ```

+**Notes:**
+- The scripts must remain in their original folder, or you must update the scheduled task if you move them.
+- The scheduled task uses an absolute path to ensure it works for all users.
+- You can still run `mount-ramdisk.cmd` or `unmount-ramdisk.cmd` manually if needed.

 ## Concurrency Testing
 - The library can be tested for concurrency by launching multiple print jobs in parallel and verifying the maximum concurrency does not exceed the configured limit.